kasiahayden/codepath-assignments/ImageSearcher/README.md

 # ImageSearcher

 This is the second assignment for the Android CodePath class.

-Time spent: About 20 - 25 hrs as a guess.

-Completed user stories:

-* [x] User can enter a search query that will display a grid of image results from the Google Image API.
-* [x] User can click on "settings" which allows selection of advanced search options to filter results
-* [x] User can configure advanced search filters such as:
-..* [x] Size (small, medium, large, extra-large)
-..* [x] Color filter (black, blue, brown, gray, green, etc...)
-..* [x] Type (faces, photo, clip art, line art)
-..* [x] Site (espn.com)
-* [x] Subsequent searches will have any filters applied to the search results
-* [x] User can tap on any image in results to see the image full-screen
-* [x] User can scroll down “infinitely” to continue loading more image results (up to 8 pages)

-Completed advanced/optional user stories:

-* [x] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
-* [x] Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText
-* [x] Advanced: Replace Filter Settings Activity with a lightweight modal overlay
+It took approximately 20-25 hours to complete the given user stories and optional advanced stories.
+The user stories included the ability to enter a search query that would display a grid of results from the Google Image API.
+The user could then click on “settings” to select advanced search options to filter the results, such as size (small, medium, large, extra-large), color filter (black, blue, brown, gray, green, etc…), type (faces, photo, clip art, line art), and site (espn.com).
+Subsequent searches had any applied filters to the search results.
+Users were also able to tap on any image in the results to see it in full-screen and scroll down “infinitely” to continue loading more image results, up to 8 pages.
+For the optional advanced user stories, robust error handling was implemented to check if internet was available, as well as handle error cases and network failures.
+Additionally, the ActionBar SearchView or custom layout was used as the query box instead of an EditText, and the Filter Settings Activity was replaced with a lightweight modal overlay.

 Walkthrough of all user stories: